 Challenge Stereotypes

-• Understand that mental health challenges are common and affect people from all walks of life.
+• Understand that mental health challenges are common and can affect people from all walks of life; moreover, seeking support is a crucial step toward well-being.

 • Challenge stereotypes and misconceptions surrounding mental health.